gRPC & gRPC Gateway development in Go Training

 Tea/Coffee Break.

-GRPC Gateway
+gRPC Gateway

+The grpc-gateway is a plugin of the Google protocol buffers compiler protoc.
+It reads protobuf service definitions and generates a reverse-proxy server which translates a RESTful HTTP API into gRPC.
 This chapter will cover how to specify the proper definitions in your proto files to generate the RESTful endpoints.
-It will also cover how to use OpenAPI to quickly test your endpoints.
+It will also cover how to use OpenAPI to quickly test your endpoints. gRPC is great, but sometimes you may need to: * Maintain backwards-compatibility * Support other languages or clients that aren't well supported in the gRPC ecosystem

 Prerequisites